NagaPravallika3007/PRODIGY_WD_01/README.md

 * Provides multiple ways for visitors to get in touch with the company.
 * Includes email, phone number, and physical address.
 * Encourages visitors to reach out for more information or support

+## File structure

+* index.html: Main landing page for the website.
+* styles.css: CSS file for styling the website.
+* script.js: JavaScript file for adding interactive functionality
+* assets: A directory containing images used on the website.

 ##### Project Goals
 The primary goal of this project is to create a responsive and visually appealing landing page template that can be easily customized for any business.
 It aims to provide a solid foundation for web development projects, showcasing essential sections and modern design practices.